 Sign up for Direct Deposit!

 If you have a credit balance on your student account due to excess financial aid or other reasons, you may elect to receive a refund by Direct Deposit into your checking account (U.S. banks only).
-The main advantage of Direct Deposit is that it eliminates the need for you to go to your campus bursar’s office to pick up a paper check.
+The main advantage of Direct Deposit is that it eliminates the need for you to go to the Bursar’s Office to pick up a paper check.
 It’s also faster than checks sent by mail.

-For deposits throughout the rest of the semester, you generally will receive your refund within 3 to 5 business days after the transaction has been initiated or requested.
+For deposits throughout the rest of the semester, you generally will receive your refund within 1 to 3 business days after the transaction has been initiated or requested.

 - Refunds for excess financial aid cannot be given until your financial aid has actually paid out to your fee bill.

 - If the UConn Financial Aid Office later determines that your financial aid eligibility has changed, you may be required to repay all or a portion of any funds that were deposited to your account.
 The most common reasons for this are a change from full-time to part-time, a change in your need calculation, or withdrawing from the university.

 - It is your responsibility to verify that all direct deposit payments have been credited to your bank account before making any purchases against these funds.

 - You must update your bank account information if there are any changes to the account.

 - The University is not responsible for incorrect banking information entered in the Student Administration System upon enrollment in Direct Deposit.